 The most pressing need will be when an aircraft develops a technical problem and can’t be flown.
 To minimise service disruption, a wet lease aircraft can be slotted into the schedule to operate the flights that should be flown by the faulty aircraft.

 Some of the most dramatic instances of this happening have been when a problem has developed with an aircraft type and the model has been grounded.
 This happened with the B787 Dreamliner in 2013 following several electrical fires stemming from issues with its lithium-ion batteries.
 It also happened with the 737 MAX aircraft in March 2019 after problems were identified with the manoeuvring system, and then again after engine issues were identified with some B787 aircraft.
-For Norwegian, whose fleet contained both aircraft types, a number of different wet lease aircraft operators were brought in to operate some of the scheduled services.
+In 2024, some airlines are once more rushing to lease planes after the grounding of the Boeing 737 Max.

 Another occasion when there is a need to bring in a wet leased aircraft at short notice is when scheduled maintenance on an aircraft takes longer than planned and the plane can’t be returned to the fleet when expected.

-Finally, wet leased aircraft can be useful for the new airline start-up which is looking for rapid market entry but maybe doesn’t have the funds in place to purchase or lease an aircraft.
+Finally, wet leased aircraft can be useful for the new airline start-up which is looking for rapid market entry but maybe doesn’t have the funds in place to purchase dry lease an aircraft.

 As all these examples show, the use of wet lease aircraft is usually for a fairly short period of time, contrasting with the typical dry lease contract which lasts for years.
 The wet lease model allows airlines to scale up capacity at short notice without capital expenditure as the wet lease aircraft are charged by the block hour.